Los Angeles County’s COVID-19 Tenant Protections Resolution

-The LA County Moratorium extension takes effect on February 1st, 2022 after the moratorium currently in place is set to expire.
+The extension, also called “Los Angeles County’s COVID-19 Tenant Protections Resolution“, takes effect on February 1st, 2022 after the moratorium currently in place is set to expire.
 Landlords will not be allowed to evict tenants affected by the COVID-19 pandemic for nonpayment of rent until at least January 2023.
 There are 3 phases to consider.

 Phase 1: February 1, 2022 through May 31, 2022